JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

     1.  **Select the text layers** you want to merge.
     2. Set your desired character and word limits.
     3. Click "**Combine Selected Text Layers**".
     4. The script combines the text from all selected layers into the *first selected layer*.
 It applies line breaks based on your limits.
 All other selected layers are deleted.
 The timing of the first layer is preserved and extended to cover the duration of all original layers.
-If RTL mode is active, the order of words on each line will be reversed to ensure correct display.
+After Effects' text engine will automatically handle the correct display order for RTL languages.

 ---